-The Disability and Inclusion Service provides a confidential, professional and accessible service for disabled students or those requiring adjustments for other reasons, e.g. pregnancy.
+The Disability and Inclusion Service (DIS) provides a confidential, professional and accessible service for disabled students and those requiring adjustments for other reasons (e.g. pregnancy and maternity, carers of disabled relatives).

-- To ensure equal opportunity, access and attainment for disabled students within the university.
+We provide advice and guidance for prospective and current students, and ensure equal opportunity, access and attainment for disabled students within the University.

 We support individuals with any impairment, disability, medical condition or injury including those with: